Spudos/PP4/README.md

 ### Kanban, & User Stories

 - GitHub Kanban was used to track all open user stories
-- Ready, In Progress, Testing, Done headings were used in the kanban
+- Ready, In Progress, Testing, Done headings were used in the Kanban

 #### User Stories